Where'd Todd Go?...

 On Dealing With Psychopaths and Stalking

 The Alachua County Office of Emergency Management itself has been a very serious problem for me not only in how it has repeatedly ignored my harassment complaints about the people it works closely with, but most notably and unbelievably in how it actually personally interfered with my ability to investigate the harassments with other agencies and organizations (GPD, UPD, the NWS, GARC, and GARS for examples) and thus my ability to try to protect myself.
 On more than one occasion Emergency Manager Dave Donnelly inappropriately offered personal opinions to investigating officers in the Gainesville Police Department and at the University of Florida Police Department, convincing them that I was a problem, not the victim, while having absolutely nothing tangible on-hand - no facts, no evidence at all - to actually prove that I was the problem that he said I was.
 A very bad form maneuver meant to protect his friends, whom he didn't want to get in trouble.
 It only inspired a prejudice in the officers.
 Because of this, a cyberstalking investigation was destroyed, as was as a computer hacking investigation.
 The unverified "gossip" from the emergency manager caused the officers to believe that I was actually attempting to use the law to harass innocent people and that the harassers were the victims, instead.
-As a result, in violation of Title 18, Section 242 of the U.S. Code, "Deprivation of Rights Under Color of Law", a GPD officer deliberately sabotaged my harassment case, and a UPD officer sabotaged a computer hacking case, because they believed that an emergency manager, having the clout of County government behind him, was official enough and authoritative enough to "know" what he was talking about, and thus, immune to any investigation to verify his statements.
-They thought they were protecting the innocent, but in actuality, they caused great harm to a completely helpless victim who could do absolutely nothing to prevent it all because they had all the power.
+As a result, in violation of Title 18, Section 242 of the U.S. Code, "Deprivation of Rights Under Color of Law", a GPD officer deliberately sabotaged my harassment case, and a UPD officer, sabotaged a computer hacking case, because they believed that an emergency manager, having the clout of County government behind him, was official enough and authoritative enough to "know" what he was talking about, and thus, immune to any investigation to verify his statements.
+In the case of the hacking, it wasn't just Dave Donnelly that convinced the UPD officer.
+The Gator Amateur Radio Club's then Faculty Advisor, Jay Garlitz, also had a hand in convincing them that I was making stuff up.
+They may have truly believed that they were protecting the innocent; but in actuality, they caused great harm to a completely helpless victim who could do absolutely nothing to prevent it all because they had all the power.

-These acts were done deliberatly, too.
-It was not done by accident.
-Just because some officers were misled by someone in authority does not make what they did an "accident".
-They CHOSE to take shortcuts in the law and to completely skip over a victim's Due Process rights.
-These actions caused harm to and endangered the victim.
+They were deliberate acts; not accidents.
+Just because some officers were misled by someone in authority does not make what they did an "accident", nor does it make it justifiable.
+They consciously chose to take shortcuts in the law and to completely skip over a victim's civil and due process rights.
+They're still responsible.
+Those actions caused harm to and endangered the victim.
 I'm not gonna sit here and pull punches for these guys.
-What all of them did, conspiring together to do it, was extremely wrong.
-They committed some real crimes, here.
+What all of them did, conspiring together to do it, was extremely wrong, and in violation of the law.
+It was a deliberate act of endangerment towards another without care for the consequences for the victim.

-Emergency Management has been extremely irresponsible and incompetent and insensitive in their handling of my problem, have shown no sympathy towards my problem, and in fact has shown an outright denial of the situation.
-I challenge ACOEM to back up any effort they have made in handling of my situation with documented proof of anything done; anything.
+Emergency Management's handling of my plight has been extremely irresponsible, incompetent, and insensitive, has shown no sympathy towards my problem, and in fact has shown an outright contempt and denial of it all.
+I challenge ACOEM to back up any effort they might say they have made in the handling of my situation with documented proof of anything done; anything.
 There is nothing.
 No investigation.
 No questioning.
 No documentation.
 No witnesses.
-And I'll bet even upper echelon didn't have a clue that anything was even happening.
+And I'll bet even upper echelon didn't have a clue that anything was even happening underneath them.
 But actions were definitely taken against me.
 How are they going to explain them?
 ACOEM has nothing to cover itself with.
 The officer in GPD claims to have had conversations with Chief William May, and with Asst.
 State Attorney Lee Libby.
 I would like to know what those conversations were about.
 What was it that Chief May said? or that Libby said? ...Because after that, some officers went rogue.
 It appears that I'm a victim of inappropriate oppression-related conversations and actions, here.
 It looks like there was some conspiracy-related planning to "take care of the bad guy" being set up between all of the involved parties.

 Now, ACOEM, Dave Donnelly, Chief May, And Atty.
 Libby are all in fear of a lawsuit, with no understanding of why...or of what just really happened.
 Still, it all could have been avoided had they kept me in the loop, and talked to me about things.
 But for whatever odd, inexplicable, reasons (not to mention reasons which were against standard policy and procedure)...they did not, and I was kept out of the loop of the gossip.
 I make no apologies.
 This was wholly their own fault.
 They have no excuses, here.
 They probably could have helped to prevent all of the eventual problems that occurred had they just kept in touch with me, and stopped treating me like I was being ridiculous.
 But they chose not to, and my stalkers ended up (however unintentionally on the part of Emergency Management) only being encouraged by EM's lack of proper due diligence and observance of proper procedures to make sure nothing like this could accidentally happen to innocent people and that civil rights weren't inadvertently thrown out the window.